lmartes/zemoga-ios-test/README.md

 - Favorites Post: Lists all favorite posts saved in ```userDefaults``` of the app.

 ## Post Details
-This module shows detailed information of selected post, it appears here:
+This module display detailed information of selected post, it appears here:
 - Message body content.
 - User information.
 This information is queried from the endpoint ```/users?id```.
 - Post comments list.
 This information is queried from the endpoint ```/comments?postId```.